We Tried Fenty Beauty's Anniversary Collection — & Here's What It Looked Like On

 Of course, glitter can be intimidating (even if Rihanna says to bathe in it), so we put the shimmer to the test.
 Ahead, five staffers pack on the glitter and give their unfiltered opinions.

-Fenty Beauty Diamond Anniversary Collection Gloss Bomb Universal Lip Luminizer in Diamond Milk, £16, and Diamond Bomb All-Over Diamond Veil, £30, available at Harvey Nichols.
+Fenty Beauty Diamond Anniversary Collection Gloss Bomb Universal Lip Luminizer in Diamond Milk, $18, and Diamond Bomb All-Over Diamond Veil, $38, available at Sephora.